A Prayer Under Pressure of Violent Anguish

 A Prayer Under Pressure of Violent Anguish is the second full-length album released by the metal band My Ruin.
-My Ruin covered two songs for this album - Do You Love Me? by Nick Cave and the Bad Seeds, and Black Flag's My War.
+My Ruin covered two songs for this album, "Do You Love Me?" by Nick Cave and the Bad Seeds, and Black Flag's "My War".
 The song "Miss Ann Thrope" contains backup vocals from Jack Off Jill singer Jessicka.
-The album also contains the single "Beauty Fiend".
+The album contains the single "Beauty Fiend".